Anti-Obscenity Enforcement Act: Legal challenges

 Sherri Williams, an adult novelty dealer, and the American Civil Liberties Union challenged the statute on constitutional grounds.
 They argued that the precedent of Lawrence v.
 Texas, which found a right to engage in consensual homosexual sex, also guaranteed a right to sell sex toys.
-After initially winning their case, Williams vs. Alabama, in federal district court, Williams lost appeals to the 11th Circuit.
+After initially winning their case, Williams v.
+Alabama, in federal district court, Williams lost appeals to the 11th Circuit.
 The Supreme Court decided not to hear the case.

 Ross Winner, the owner of Love Stuff, a chain store which sells sex toys, subsequently sued to have the statute declared unconstitutional under the Alabama Constitution.
-Winner's position is that "a person should have the ability to come in and purchase a sexual device without having to have a reason."
+Winner's position is that "A person should have the ability to come in and purchase a sexual device without having to have a reason."
 The Alabama Supreme Court ruled against him on September 11, 2009, and the statute's ban is now in effect.

 State Representative John Rogers of Birmingham has repeatedly introduced legislation to repeal the ban, but each bill has been defeated.
 However, adult toys continue to be sold as novelty and educational items.
 Adult clothing is marketed as costumes.